nomanoff/frontend-mentor-react-challange-1/README.md

-# emergency!!!

-adam you broke the code
+# error is fixed ✅